Tadashi Mori

 Tadashi Mori (森 正, Mori Tadashi) was a Japanese conductor and flautist.

-Biography

-Tadashi Mori performed as flautist in his young days.
+He performed as flautist in his young days.
 He studied conducting from Hideo Saito, and started his career as conductor.

-He was a music director and principal conductor of the Tokyo Metropolitan Symphony Orchestra in 1967–72, and permanent conductor of the Kyoto Symphony Orchestra in 1963–66.
+Mori was a music director and principal conductor of the Tokyo Metropolitan Symphony Orchestra in 1967–72, and permanent conductor of the Kyoto Symphony Orchestra in 1963–66.
 In 1967, he became the first music director of the Tokyo Symphony Orchestra, and made base as profesional orchestra.